Huang-CL/Magrathea/docs/paper.md

 # Summary

 Magrathea is an open-source C++ code for modeling the internal structure of differentiated planets.
-The initial release @Huang:2022 introduced the base solver, a modular framework for defining equations of state (EOSs) and phase diagrams, and outlined a series of planned extensions.
+The initial release, @Huang:2022, introduced the base solver, a modular framework for defining equations of state (EOSs) used within phase diagrams for each differentiated layer, and outlined a series of planned extensions.
 Many of those updates are now realized in this version, together with additional expansions to the physics library, inference solvers, and usability features.
 The result is a more versatile platform that supports a broader range of planetary compositions, offers new tools for composition retrieval, and provides clearer pathways for users to adapt the code to their own models.

 # Statement of need

 Constraining a planet’s composition is essential for understanding its formation and evolution.
 Observations of mass and radius alone are not sufficient, since many different interiors can yield the same density.
 Interior structure solvers are therefore essential tools for connecting observed properties to the underlying distribution of iron, silicate, volatiles, and atmosphere.
 With observational programs routinely measuring the densities of small to large planets, researchers require codes with models that are transparent and flexible---able to adapt to our changing understanding of planet mineralogy.

 Magrathea is designed as such a platform.
 Rather than enforcing a fixed planet model, Magrathea provides a framework in which users can define their own phase diagrams, equations of state (EOSs), and thermal structures.
-This adaptability has led to broad uptake: Magrathea has been used to draw mass–radius diagrams and infer interiors of observed planets [@Desai2024; @Daspute:2025, @Rice:2025, @Taylor:2025], to connect theoretical composition models to observables [@Steffen:2025; Dou:2024, @Childs:2023], and to incorporate new high-pressure equation of state (EOS) measurements into planetary modeling [@Huang:2021].
-By continuing to expand its physical fidelity and usability, Magrathea enables the community to keep pace with rapidly improving exoplanet data and experimental constraints on planetary materials.
+This adaptability has led to broad uptake: Magrathea has been used to draw mass–radius diagrams and infer interiors of observed planets [@Desai2024; @Daspute:2025, @Rice:2025, @Taylor:2025], to connect theoretical composition models to observables [@Steffen:2025; @Dou:2024, @Childs:2023], and to incorporate new high-pressure equation of state (EOS) measurements into planetary modeling [@Huang:2021].
+A list of other open source interior models can be found in @Acuna:2025.
+By continuing to expand Magrathea's physical fidelity and usability, the software enables the community to keep pace with rapidly improving exoplanet data and experimental constraints on planetary materials.

 # Summary of the base code